uncover-co/elm-theme/README.md

-# Elm-Theme
+# elm-theme

 **An opinionated, constraint-based, theme library for Elm applications.**

 - Themes are easy to create and extend.
-- Test the accessibility of your theme through our generator.
+- Test the accessibility of your theme through the theme sampler.
 - Mix and match different themes in a single application through providers.
 - Dark mode ready with class and system detection strategies.